John Inverarity: Test recall

 In 1971–72 Inverarity scored 742 runs at 41.22 and took 13 wickets at 33.
 That summer he became WA captain.
 He scored 66 for WA against the touring World XI.

 In December 1971 he and John Benaud were picked in the Australian side to play the World XI, replacing Ian Redpath and Bruce Francis.
 Inverarity was also picked as vice captain.
 This was despite him having made three successive ducks for WA.
 However he was ruled unfit to play and was replaced by Graeme Watson.
 Inverarity recovered to play for Australia in the fourth and fifth tests.

-Inverarity was selected on the 1972 ashes, although Keith Stackpole was preferred as vice captain.
+Inverarity was selected for the 1972 Ashes, although Keith Stackpole was preferred as vice captain.
 However he was the third selector.

 Inverarity was chosen in the side for the first test (his first since 1968).

 He was left out of the side for the 3rd test in favour of Ashley Mallett.
 He replaced Bruce Francis for the fourth test.
 He kept his spot for the fifth test.

 In England in 1972 he scored 553 runs at 26.33 and took 37 wickets at 26.5.